 Did you know that squad of soldiers is asked not to march across a bridge, but always to run haphazardly?
-To put it in simple terms, if they were to march across as a parade, their frequency may match with the natural frequency of the bridge in consideration causing it to fall, prove dangerous for the people around it.
+To put it in simple terms, if they were to march across as a parade, their frequency may match with the natural frequency of the bridge in consideration causing it to fall, prove dangerous for the surrounding people.

 The natural frequency is the frequency at which a system oscillates when not subjected to any external influences.
 Have you ever seen someone tune a guitar?
 They either use a tuner or another guitar such that the frequency of the string in consideration matches with the gauge.

 The above instances are examples of resonance.
-In the first case, the frequency of soldier’s march is considered to be in resonance with that of the natural frequency of the bridge to cause failure.
+In the first case, the frequency of the soldier’s march is considered to be in resonance with that of the natural frequency of the bridge to cause failure.
 A similar phenomenon is presented in the second case.
 In this article, let us know in detail about forced oscillation and resonance.

 What is Resonance?